zhreshold/gluoncv-distro/README.md

-# gluonvision-distro
+# gluoncv-distro
-PyPI for gluonvision
+PyPI for GluonCV